Basics Marketing Communications & Fundamentals Every Business Should be Using

-The marketing mix is defined by Philip Kotler as a “set of marketing tools that the firm uses to pursue its marketing objectives in the target market.”
+The traditional marketing mix is defined by Phillip Kotler as a “set of marketing tools that the firm uses to pursue its marketing objectives in the target market.”
+That “set of marketing tools” is what’s commonly referred to as the 4Ps.

 - Product